Ophiase/Microorganism-Computer-Vision/README.md

 - Motion analysis
     - Create time series of the form (x, y, radius)
         - Depends on the information we can extract from the microorganisms
+            - Eg: Salmonel
     - Propose diffusion hypotheses (e.g., Gaussian Random Walk)
     - Perform statistical tests

+- Experimental:
+    - Simulate videos, to train a segmentation model